You are here

 - Open Letter to Publishers from U0M Medical School (2009)

 - U-M Library Research Guides on National Institutes of Health Public Access Policy (NIHPAP)

-A request typically to a funding institution, for additional time beyond the originally awarded grant end-date, to finish the scientific portion of a project.
+A No Cost Extension (NCE) request typically to a funding institution, for additional time beyond the originally awarded grant end-date, to finish the scientific portion of a project.
 Requests for extensions are initiated by a Principal Investigator and are appropriate if additional time beyond the established expiration date is required to assure adequate completion of the original scope of work within the funds already made available.
 The fact that funds will remain at the expiration date is not in itself justification for an extension.

 Not Separately Priced.
 This is an acronym used in contracts for an item that is not separately priced (NSP), but the price is included in the unit price of another contract line item.